-The IFPA German Championship Series is an annual pinball competition where the qualification is done over a whole year (excepting 2017; here we play from 1st Jan till 30th Nov; then we go on with 1st Dec 2017 till 30th Nov 2018 and so on).
-All results of the IFPA recognized tournaments held in Germany are considered for the qualification of the IFPA German Championship Series Final (excepting the tournament from the final weekend).
+The IFPA German Championship Series is an annual pinball competition where the qualification is done over a whole calendar year (from 1st Jan till 31st Dec; excepting 2016; here we start with the German Pinball Open in May).
+All results of the IFPA recognized tournaments held in Germany are considered for the qualification of the IFPA German Championship Series Final.
 At the beginning of the next calendar year the Final will be played by the 32 best players from the qualification and the champion is appointed.

 In the event that any players are tied with the same amount of GCS ranking points, we will look at their best event(s) until the tie can be resolved.